Secrets of the Words You Know

 Furthermore, some of these languages are understood by many people who are not native speakers.
 English is the largest such example: the number of native English speakers is of the order of 400 million but between 1.5 and 2 billion people understand English.

 English has also borrowed very many words from its cousin languages from the same origin.
 So as one of the vast number of English-speakers, you also ‘know’ by daily use a great deal more about these other languages than most of us realise.
-Very few people outside the academic world are aware, for example, of the relatively clear ‘sound-codes’ that enable one to see the connections between words that English has inherited from its Germanic origins and words that it has borrowed from these other more distantly-related languages.
+Very few people outside the academic world are aware, for example, of the relatively clear ‘sound-codes’ that enable one to see the connections between words that English has inherited from its Germanic origins and the many words that it has borrowed from these other more distantly-related languages.

 The main aim of this website is to introduce people to a simple approach to understanding such connections through concentrating on the first two consonants of English words.
 It will help you to move from the ‘tacit knowledge’ that all English-speakers share to a more organised knowledge.
 You will learn about the underlying paths that the sounds of words used by that little group over 5,000 years ago have followed in English and in the related languages from whom English has borrowed so freely.
-On the way, you will find much to enjoy in how the basic meanings of words in that early language have evolved, often in surprising ways.
+On the way, you will find much to enjoy in how the basic meanings of words in that early language have evolved, often in surprising way.

 What this Site Offers